Healthy Homes Assessment Frimley

 What We Do

-As building inspectors we take on all elements involved in specialist home examinations.
-We are here to make sure you make the right decision when purchasing your next property.
+As building inspectors we are experts in all components that come with specialist home Inspections.
+We are here to ensure you make the best choice when it comes to purchasing your next property.

-We take your investment seriously We conduct detailed checks to make sure you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun aspects of owning or purchasing the house.
+We consider your investment to be a serious one We conduct detailed examinations to make sure that you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of purchasing or owning an home.

-We specialise in a variety of solutions to make sure you are fully updated on the condition of any property you might be considering buying or selling in addition to other solutions.
+We offer a wide range of services to ensure that you are fully informed about the condition of any property that you might be considering buying or selling along with other services.

-We have a systematic approach to inspecting your property and the latest software technology including digital photos imbedded into your document, you are able to actually see any issues that may be identified.
-Through our comprehensive report, it’s easy to understand why we have so many customers who recommend our services to their family and friends.
+Our systematic approach to your property inspection and the latest in technology for software including digital photos imbedded into the reports, you can actually see any problems that might be found.
+With our detailed report, it’s easy to understand why we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports